LoopZ/V8Power/README.md

 <tr><td><b>HALF</b></td><td>Sets the cursor to 1/2 of the text height.</td></tr>
 <tr><td><b>FULL</b></td><td>Sets the cursro to the full height of text.</td></tr>
 </table>
+<i>Note: Although this utility is fully compatible with DOSBox, there is no
+way to store the current cursor shape.
+See the examples, on how to work around this issue.
+Also, this utility will not have any effect in a Windows terminal.</i>
 * * *
 #### vdelay *[ms]* ######
 Simple delay in milliseconds.